 The probation period for man was now over.
 God had tested man in various ways, proving his depravity.
 God wasn’t doing this for Himself.
 He knew what man had become when Adam first disobeyed.
 He wasn’t discovering something new that He didn’t realize before.
-What He was doing during this long probation period was proving to man what was the reality of his new fallen state and nature – man in Adam was utterly depraved.
-Instead of probation, by the time of the cross, God declares man to be lost and condemns the world (John 12:31).
+What He was doing during this long probation period was proving to man’s understanding what the reality of his fallen state and nature was – man in Adam was utterly depraved.
+By the time of the cross probation ends; God declares man to be lost and condemns the world (John 12:31).

-As for the Jewish dispensation, we see in the three points above concerning the ways God tested fallen man, that the last two only involved Israel.
-When these two are placed side by side, we have the entire time of the Jewish dispensation (except for the seven years mentioned above yet to be fulfilled).
-It is the time represented by the book of Exodus to the New Testament gospels.
+We see in the three points above concerning the ways God tested fallen man, that the last two only involved Israel.
+When these two testings are placed side by side, we have the entire time of the Jewish dispensation (except for the seven years mentioned above yet to be fulfilled).
+It is the time represented in Scripture from Exodus to the New Testament gospels.
 The Jewish people were chosen by God as a “test case” to represent all mankind during the last two phases of man’s probation period.
 This is how we must understand the Jewish dispensation.
-This testing by God overshadows all the Jewish things involved in this period: priesthood, kings, judges, prophets, tabernacle, temple, and the manifested glory and presence of Jehovah.
+This testing by God overshadows all the Jewish things involved in this period: law, priesthood, kings, judges, prophets, tabernacle, temple, and the manifested glory and presence of Jehovah.
 God’s true purpose for the Jewish dispensation was first and foremost to prove to man the depravity of his fallen nature.
 All these Jewish things I just listed miserably failed under the responsibility of Israel.